What is the Penalty for Cutting Tree Without Permit: NSW Rules

 Severity of the Offense

 The nature and extent of the offence also matter.
-Actions such as damaging Aboriginal heritage sites, destroying habitats for protected wildlife, or causing irreversible environmental harm often result in more severe consequences, including significant fines or legal actions.
+Actions such as illegally removing trees from Aboriginal heritage sites, destroying habitats for protected wildlife, or causing irreversible environmental harm often result in more severe consequences, including significant fines or legal actions.

-Understanding these factors can help property owners take the necessary precautions and avoid costly penalties associated with illegal tree removal.
+Understanding these factors can help tree owners take the necessary precautions and avoid costly penalties associated with illegal tree removal.

 Penalty for Cutting Tree Without Permit NSW